PLAYER FROM YALE UNIVERSITY

 We caught up with him after his stay in BGS and asked him the following questions:

-SPENCER LOVEJOY AND HIS EXPERIENCE IN BGS.
+YOUR EXPERIENCE IN BGS.

 BGS: You’ve recently returned to the US after a 4 week intensive training program in Barcelona Global Squash working with Head Coach Victor Montserrat and Head Fitness, Strength & Conditioning Coach Bet Consegal; how would you summarise your experience there?